wp-plugins/powerpress/readme.txt

 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 6.0 =
+* Released on TBD
+* Enhnaced iTunes Summary is back!
+The feature actually never left, but for the past few years links were not formatted in the iOS app.
+Now that they are, we now recommend the feature.
+* Fixed bug where Feed Maximizer option only worked when Podcast Channels was enabled (Thanks Daniel Lewis for bringing to our attention!)
+* iTunes keywords feature has been removed, feature was deprecated last year by Apple.
+The iTunes keywords field will appear for previous episodes that used the feature.

 = 5.0.9 =
 * Released on 7/28/2014
 * Fixed wo logic errors in the powerpress-player.php (Thanks Tom from the Hawaii Vacation Connection podcast for bringing to our attention)